sibevin/angular-tau-utils/README.md

 ## Tau Modules

-`tau-utils` are separated into different tau modules, and you can use them indivially.
+`angular-tau-utils` are separated into different tau modules, and you can use them individually.
 For example, if only `tau-switcher` is used, you can just add `tau-switcher` in your app dependence.

 ```js
 angular.module('myApp', ['tau-switcher'])